khanhhado1208/khanhhado1208/README.md

 ### Hi there, my name is Ha👋

 - 🔭 I’m a first year master student at Turku university
-- 🌱 I’m currently learning ROS, Computer Vision, VHDL
+- 🌱 I’m currently learning ROS2, Computer Vision, VHDL
 - 💬 Ask me about anything that I have known
 - ⚡ Fun fact: I'm lazy but not stupid